Daihatsu Boon: Second generation (M600/AC30; 2010)

 The second-generation Boon was unveiled in Japan on 15 February 2010 alongside the second-generation Passo.
+Daihatsu calls this the M600, while Toyota uses the AC30 model code.
+Toyota also offered a well-equipped version with a redesigned, smoothed off front end, called the Passo +Hana.
+The +Hana also has champagne-coloured doorhandles and exterior mirrors; there was no equivalent Daihatsu model.

 The second-generation Myvi, based on the Boon, was released in Malaysia on 17 June 2011.

 The third-generation Sirion for the Indonesian market was unveiled at the 19th Indonesia International Motor Show on 23 July 2011.